Algebraic K-Theory of infinity-Operads: K K0 of dendroidal sets

-Now we need to show that $\pi_0(i^*D)$ together with the addition is really an abelian group.
+Now we need to show that $\pi_0(i^*D)$ together with the addition operation just defined is in fact an abelian group.
 The fact that the multiplication is abelian is automatic by the fact that we consider symmetric operads (resp. non-planar trees).
 So we need to show that it is associative, there are inverses and units.
 This follows be filling the root horns $\eta_a \sqcup \eta_b \to \Omega[C_2]$ and $\emptyset \to \Omega[C_0]$ and we leave the details to the reader.

 Altogether we have shown that $\pi_0(i^*D)$ admits the structure of an abelian group.
 By definition of the two group structures the morphism $\lambda_D: \pi_0(i^*D) \to K_0(D)$ is a group homomorphism.
 An inverse is now induced by the map $D_{L_0} \to \pi_0(i^*D)$ and the fact that $K_0(D)$ is freely generated by $D_{L_0}$ subject to relations which, as shown above, hold in $\pi_0(D)$. \end{proof}